NOVEMBER IS MAKE A WILL MONTH

-The Ontario Bar Association is a branch of the Canadian Bar Association, representing more than 16,000 lawyers, judges, law professors and law students across Ontario.
-The OBA provides continuing professional development, undertakes public legal education and advocates for improvements to the law in the interests of the profession and the public.
+Established in 1907, the OBA is the largest voluntary legal association in Ontario representing over 16,000 lawyers, judges, law professors and law students.
+The OBA provides continuing professional development and advocates for improvements to the law in the interests of the profession and public.